Stencyl/stencylpedia/chapter-d/native-extensions.md

 #### Add Haxe to your Path

-If you’re writing an iOS or Android extension, you must add a couple items to your computer's "path" before proceeding, so that our bundled install of Haxe is recognized by the system.
+If you're writing an iOS or Android extension, you must add a couple items to your computer's "path" before proceeding, so that our bundled install of Haxe is recognized by the system.

 > **Note:** If you prefer to use your own install of Haxe, you must use Haxe 3.1.
 Don't forget to install Neko too.